 General Outram was greatly pleased by the expedition and wrote:

-by three small river boats, following up an army of some 8,000 men, braving it by opening fire, deliberately landing and destroying the enemy’s magazines, capturing one of his guns in face of his entire army, and then actually compelling that army to
+“A more daring feat is not on record than that of a party of 300 infantry, backed by three small river boats, following up an army of some 8,000 men, braving it by opening fire, deliberately landing and destroying the enemy’s magazines, capturing one of his guns in face of his entire army, and then actually compelling that army to fly before them.”

 On April 5, the day that Captain Hunt’s force returned to Muhammerah, a peace settlement was agreed by the politicians in Paris and the Campaign was over.
+The troops remained in Persia for a few more weeks to ensure that the Shah would honour the Treaty and then sailed back to India.

 It was fortunate indeed that the Campaign had proved so short and so few lives had been lost, for already the startling news had reached Outram that “there was serious discontentment in the Bengal Army.”
 The troops who had just earned the I.G.S.M.
 1854 were soon to be thrown into the bloody battles of the Mutiny, and although their was criticism that Havelock had not been aggressive enough after Ahwaz, he showed no lack of initiative when he led the two same infantry regiments, the 64th and 78th, in the first Relief of Lucknow.